joomengine/jcb-documentation/051-Dynamic-Router-Implementation-Explained.md

 $getVar('preacher', $id);
 ```

-You can verify what `getVar()` does at the bottom of `router.php` — it’s responsible for retrieving and validating URL values dynamically.
+You can verify what `getVar()` does at the bottom of `router.php` — it's responsible for retrieving and validating URL values dynamically.

 The same adjustment applies to other misidentified site views like **Categories** and **Series**.